Archive for March 22nd, 2008

 “There is a scrupulously scientific approach that mandates a careful study of the musical instruments, the history, and even the politics of that age. later, all of this is used in the interpretation of the composition.
 This is a noteworthy approach, but, it is not enough.
 Music should be felt, the interpretation of music involves emotion, and that emotion is conveyed to the audience.
 If this happens, music lovers leave the concert enlightened by a new thought or new feeling”.

-On the programme of the current 9th Posvyashchenie festival are five concerts to be given from 16 March to 6 April.
+On the programme of the current ninth Posvyashchenie festival are five concerts to be given from 16 March to 6 April.
 They include compositions of Mozart, Beethoven, Salieri, Dittersdorff, Schubert, and Krause.
 Aleksander Rudin and the Musica Viva Chamber Orchestra intend to convey to the audience their feeling of admiration of 18th-century Vienna, a centre of exuberant music life.

 21 March 2008